Page last updated 25 April 2022

 It should not be surprising that this is the case.
 For finite sets the definition is quite straightforward and the definition of the cardinal number for any finite set is given by a one-to-one correspondence with a subset of the natural numbers (see Definition D below), whereas for infinite sets, a transfinite cardinal number is given not by the existence of a one-to-one correspondence, but by the absence of a one-to-one correspondence to some other set.
-Unfortunately for conventional mathematics, this does not actually give a definitive cardinal number for many infinite sets, which means that ad hoc assumptions must be tagged onto this theory of transfinite numbers, see for example Wikipedia - The Continuum Hypothesis.
+Unfortunately for conventional mathematics, this does not actually give a definitive cardinal number for many infinite sets, which means that ad hoc assumptions must be tagged onto this theory of transfinite numbers, see for example The Continuum Hypothesis.

-The corollary of Assumption A, together with Note B, is that if two sets cannot be put in a one-to-one correspondence then they both have cardinal numbers, and those cardinal numbers must be different.
-Furthermore, it follows from the Diagonal proof that since there is not a one-to-one correspondence between the set of real numbers and the set of natural numbers, then Assumption A forces them to have different cardinal numbers.
-Hence Assumption A gives rise to the bizarre contradiction that there can be limitlessly large sets that are smaller than other limitlessly large sets.
+The corollary of Definition A, together with Note C, is that if two sets cannot be put in a one-to-one correspondence then they both have cardinal numbers, and those cardinal numbers must be different.
+Furthermore, it follows from the Diagonal proof that since there is not a one-to-one correspondence between the set of real numbers and the set of natural numbers, then Definition A forces them to have different cardinal numbers.
+Hence Definition A gives rise to the bizarre contradiction that there can be limitlessly large sets that are smaller than other limitlessly large sets.
 Note that you will not see conventional mathematics using these terms since they make it so uncomfortably obvious how absurd the contradictory notion is.
 Instead they use euphemisms like “the set A has a smaller size than the set B ”.

-Instead of the fundamental axiomatic Assumption A we can simply define a definition without using “if and only if ”.
-Note that the use of the term “if and only if ” means that one condition (having a one-to-one correspondence) necessarily implies the other (having different cardinal numbers), and vice-versa.
+Instead of the fundamental axiomatic Definition A we can simply define a definition without using “If and only if ”.
+Note that the use of the term “If and only if ” means that one condition (having a one-to-one correspondence) necessarily implies the other (having different cardinal numbers), and vice-versa.
 But if we simply use “if ” this gives us:

 The corollary of Definition D is that if there is not a one-to-one correspondence between two sets R and N, those two sets can nevertheless have the same cardinal number; this applies if the sets are infinite, and so the cardinal number of both sets is infinite.
 Furthermore, there can be a one-to-one correspondence between such a set R and a set R2 where both have the same cardinal number, which is infinite (such as where R is the set of real numbers between 0 and 1 and R2 is the set of real numbers between 0 and 2).
 And there can be a one-to-one correspondence between such a set N and a set Q where both have the same cardinal number, which is infinite (such as the set N of natural numbers and the set Q of rational numbers).

-Note that in this case, regardless of whatever cardinal number two sets have in common, in the same way as for Assumption A, nothing in Definition D requires that the same definition for ‘cardinal number ’ applies for finite sets and for infinite sets.
+Note that in this case, regardless of whatever cardinal number two sets have in common, in the same way as for Definition A, nothing in Definition D requires that the same definition for ‘cardinal number ’ applies for finite sets and for infinite sets.
 It only requires that if there is a one-to-one correspondence between two sets, then those two sets have the same numerical property (‘cardinal number’), which need not satisfy the same definition as a common numerical property of two other sets.

 This means that we can define that if there exists a one-to-one correspondence between the elements of a set A and a specific proper subset B of the natural numbers (Footnote: For the purposes of this section, all references to natural numbers are to natural numbers excluding zero.) where that subset is the proper subset which includes all natural numbers less than its largest natural number, then we define the cardinal number for the set A to be the largest number in that set B. This defines ‘cardinal number’ for finite sets.